-- 30. The FIU estimates that NZ\$1.35 billion is generated annually for laundering.
+- 31. The FIU estimates that NZ\$1.35 billion is generated annually for laundering.
 This figure excludes transnational laundering of overseas proceeds and laundering the proceeds of domestic tax evasion.
-The transactional value of ML and the harm caused by ML and predicate offending is likely to be significantly more than this figure. - 31.
-The scale of ML in New Zealand generated from overseas proceeds of crime is unknown.
-The International Monetary Fund estimates that approximately 2-5% of global GDP (approximately US\$2 trillion) is the proceeds of crime.
-Two key overseas threat areas identified by the FIU are: - Specific transnational organised crime groups in which criminal offending is overseas but the group is linked to New Zealand - Overseas launderers and terrorism financiers not generally connected to New Zealand who may seek to misuse complex structures, such as a combination of New Zealand and offshore trusts, companies and charities
+The transactional value of ML and the harm caused by ML and predicate offending is likely to be significantly more than this figure. - 32.
+Three key overseas threat areas identified by the FIU are: - Specific transnational organised crime groups in which the group is linked to New Zealand - offending of this sort is closely associated with overseas-based networks entering the domestic New Zealand drug market with the intention of repatriating illicit profits.
+This activity drives domestic offending and harm to New Zealand communities by developing the criminal enterprise's links and influence in New Zealand. - Overseas launderers and terrorism financiers not generally connected to New Zealand who move funds through the global financial system.
+Any type of overseas criminal may attempt to use jurisdictions with reputations of high integrity and stability to facilitate money laundering or terrorist financing. - International criminal networks specialising in money laundering services, which have been identified by FATF and other law enforcement agencies as a growing concern.
+These networks give transnational criminals direct access to the international monetary system and utilise sophisticated ML techniques, such as the use of alternative remittance, and misuse of complex structures - such as a combination of New Zealand and offshore trusts, companies and charities.